 Who we share your personal data with

-When you become a member of the Club, your child will also automatically be registered as a member of Moss Bank JFC and Bolton Bury District Football League.
-We will provide Bolton Bury District Football League. with your childs details for proof of age and identity which they will use to enable access to the iteammate portal.
+When you become a member of the Club, your child will also automatically be registered as a member of Moss Bank JFC and Football Association Whole Game System (see FA Whole Game System Policy at the base of the page http://www.mossbankjfc.co.uk/whole-game-system-privacy-policy-may-2020/) We will provide the Bolton Bury District League/Community Partnership League via the FA Whole Game System with your child’s details for proof of age and identity which they will also use to enable access to the iteammate portal for club subscriptions.
 Moss Bank JFC will contact you to invite you to sign into and update your iteammate portal.
-If you have any questions about the continuing privacy of your personal data when it is shared with Bolton Bury District Football League, please contact Chris Rees (Bolton Bury District Football League)
+If you have any questions about the continuing privacy of your personal data when it is shared with Bolton Bury District Football League, please contact Warren Barlow (Bolton Bury District Football League) Lesley Allen (Community Partnership League) or the FA Whole Game System directly.

 The Club does not supply any personal data it holds for this purpose to any other third party.
 The Club does not store or transfer your personal data outside of the UK.